 The seat was really comfortable to sit, even in upright position

 The twin-seat setup suits very well ones traveling with a partner or friend, since the privacy between the seats is limited.
 It is, however, much better than on for example Finnair A330 planes.

 The cabin is not as quiet as the modern Airbus A350 or Boeing 787 “Dreamliner” planes, but having excellent noise-canceling headphones help with this issue.

-All window seats are similar, although the first row is close to lavatories.
+All window seats are pretty similar, although the first row is close to lavatories and galley.

 IFE and amenities